-11. Zones of discharge for the use of the CleanOX® Process are necessary because of the temporary exceedance of the chloride, iron, pH, and total dissolved solids standards in the ground water immediately surrounding the injection from the well.
-Because this ground water is contaminated and does not meet all applicable standards, allowing a zone of discharge as part of the approved remediation of organic contaminants meets the purpose of the underlying statute, which is to improve the quality of the waters of the state for beneficial uses.
+9. Zones of discharge for the use of the Fenton Process are necessary because of the temporary exceedance of the iron, sulfate, total dissolved solids, and pH standards in the ground water immediately surrounding the injection from the well.

+Because this ground water is already contaminated and does not meet all applicable standards, allowing a zone of discharge as part of the approved remediation of organic contaminants meets the purpose of the underlying statute, which is to improve the quality of the waters of the state for beneficial uses.
 Such contaminated ground water would not be used for drinking purposes, thus posing no threat to human health.

-- 12. The Department received no comments about the petition for variance. - 13.
-For the foregoing reasons, MEC has demonstrated that it is entitled to a variance from the prohibition of zones of discharge in rule 62-522.300(2)(a) for its remedial technology, with the conditions below: - a.
-Use of the CleanOX® Process must be through a Department-approved remedial action plan, or other enforceable document, and such approval shall not be solely by a delegated local program. - b.
-The discharge to the ground water must be through a Class V, Group 4 underground injection control well which meets all of the applicable construction, operating, and monitoring requirements of chapter 62-528 of the Florida Administrative Code.

-- c.
-The extent of the zone of discharge for chloride, iron, pH, sulfate, and total dissolved solids shall be a twenty-foot radius from the point of injection, and the duration of the zone of discharge shall be for 365 days from the date of injection. - d.
+- 10. The Department received no comments about the petition for variance. - 11.
+For the foregoing reasons, Eagle-Picher has demonstrated that it is entitled to a variance from the prohibition of zones of discharge in rule 62-522.300(2)(a) for use of the remedial process, with the conditions below: - a.
+Use of the Fenton Process must be through a Departmentapproved remedial action plan, or other enforceable document, and such approval shall not be solely by a delegated local program. - b.
+The discharge to the ground water must be through a Class V, Group 4 underground injection control well which meets all of the applicable construction, operating, and monitoring requirements of chapter 62-528 of the Florida Administrative Code. - c.
+The extent of the zone of discharge for iron, sulfate, total dissolved solids, and pH shall be a fifteen-foot radius from the point of injection, and the duration of the zone of discharge shall be for 365 days from the date of last injection. - d.
 The injection of reagents shall be at such a rate and volume that no undesirable migration occurs of either the reagents or the contaminants already present in the aquifer. - e.
-The Department-approved remedial action plan (or other enforceable document) shall address appropriate ground water monitoring requirements associated with the use of the CleanOX® Process for remediation based on site-specific hydrogeology and conditions.
-These shall include ground water monitoring before use of the CleanOX® Process for the parameters pertinent to that process, and monitoring of ground water down gradient from the injection points for at least one year after active remediation.
+The Department-approved remedial action plan (or other enforceable document) shall address appropriate ground water monitoring requirements associated with the use of the Fenton Process for remediation based on site-specific hydrogeology and conditions.
+These shall include ground water monitoring before use of the Fenton Process for the parameters pertinent to that process, and monitoring of ground water down gradient from the injection points for at least one year after active remediation.